Canonical-LLC/animaliens/README.md

-The "Buy Now" contract for animaliens
+The "Buy Now" contract for animaliens.
+This ia a modified Spacebudz with a percent of the purchases going to the team, project and community wallets.

 ## Creating the Script Address